Kodular/Documentation/docs/components/lego-mindstorms/nxt/nxt-color-sensor.md

 |:----:|:-------:|
 |boolean|False|

-Whether the BelowRange event should fire when the DetectColor property is set to False and the light level goes below the BottomOfRange.
+_Whether the BelowRange event should fire when the DetectColor property is set to False and the light level goes below the BottomOfRange._

 ### Bluetooth Client

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('NXT Color Sensor', 'Bluetooth Client')]]